essex-lab/ProtoMS/doc/.man/_build/html/_sources/protoms.txt

 4. If the move was accepted then the new GCsolute configuration is saved, otherwise the original configuration is restored.

 You can control the maximum amounts that the GCsolute is translated and rotated by by editing its template (see :ref:`temref`).
+If performing a jaws simulation then a GCsolute is chosen at random in 1. without examining its :math:`\theta` value.

 .. index::